cyro17/DSA-notes/13-DP/12-KnapSack2.md

-Similar to 0/1 KnaSack but here we have multiple possiblilities to pick up and elmeent
+Similar to 0/1 KnaSack but here we have multiple possiblilities to pick up

 changes:
 after picking up dont go to the next index